BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/starting_a_plugin.md

 It will assume you're using the template as linked in [Setting Up](/plugin_tutorial/getting_started).
 You can of course make a plugin without it, but it gives an easier basis to work off of.
 You can name it anything, but here we'll be using a demo plugin named CoolPlugin

-The template has a lot of commented out code that is designed to help you learn how to use the syntax, but is ignored for the purposes of this tutorial
+The template has a lot of commented out code that is designed to help you learn how to use the syntax.
+We'll uncomment some of this as we go along.

 First we'll look at your `CoolPlugin.h` file.
 It describes any functions your code will use.
 At the top are two lines that are required for plugins, and allow you to call BakkesMod SDK functions